dymmond/esmerald/docs/index.md

 FastAPI gave the inspiration for API designing, Django for the permissions, Flask for the simplicity, NestJS for the controllers and the list goes on.

-For a job to be done properly, usually it is never done alone a driver and inspiration to it.
+For a job to be done properly, usually it is never done alone and there is always a driver and inspiration to it.

 ## Requirements